allera484/First-Project/README.md

 During our time working with the dataset, we found some new insights and decided to reformulate our original hypothesis to better utilize the information we had available.

 # Conclusion
-After finishing the analysis, we can say that the Adventure genre has
+After finishing the analysis, we can say that the Adventure genre has performed differently when compared to the other video game genres and that we can accept our hypothesis.

-# Contact
-linkedin, github, medium, etc